shivani303/ssgea-single-sample-geneset-enrichment-analysis-/README.md

 # Interpretation

 In heat maps the data is displayed in a grid where each row represents a gene and each column represents a sample.
 The colour and intensity of the boxes is used to represent changes (not absolute values) of gene expression.
-In the example above, pink represents up-regulated genes and purple represents down-regulated genes.
+In the example above, dark brown represents up-regulated genes and  yellow represents down-regulated genes.
 White represents unchanged expression.
+-Leukemia genes are highly expressed in the sample.
+Datasets dowloaded from gsea database.